axi93/axi93/README.md

 # Hey!
 Nice to see you! 👋

-I'm Aitor Torreño as know here in Github :github: as axi93
+I'm Aitor Torreño as know here in Github as axi93

 I work as a Bussines Intelligence Devoloper but I want to switch to Develop so here I am, doing small projects on my own!